Establishing lifelong learning: rooted in knowledge, enriched by experience

 - No felt tips please

 To re-iterate, these items are available in school and you are not obliged to supply your child with these, but please observe these recommendations if preparing your child with items for school.
-This will ensure better classroom organisation and better presentation too.

 Can I park on the premises?